ovh/docs/pages/web/hosting/ovhconfig_modify_system_runtime/guide.en-ca.md

 #### Step 1: Access the Web Hosting plan’s configuration management.

-First of all, log in to the [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Web Hosting`{.action} in the services bar on the left-hand side, then select the Web Hosting plan concerned.
+First of all, log in to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), click `Web Hosting`{.action} in the services bar on the left-hand side, then select the Web Hosting plan concerned.
 Click on the `General information`{.action} tab.
 Next, click on the three dots, then, `Modify configuration`{.action}.

 ![hostingconfiguration](images/change-hosting-configuration-step1.png){.thumbnail}